gmichalo/question_identification_on_medical_logs/README.md

 #  Where's the Question?
 A Multi-channel Deep Convolutional Neural Network for Question Identification in Textual Data

+(accepted paper in The 3rd Clinical Natural Language Processing Workshop)

 ## General info
 This is the code that was used of the paper : Where's the Question?
 A Multi-channel Deep Convolutional Neural Network for Question Identification in Textual Data where we created a multi-channel convolutional neural network for the seperation of sentences to question, not-questions and *c-questions* questions referring to an issue mentioned in a nearby sentence (e.g.,  can you clarify this?)